Published on: January 30th, 2026

 Hillsdale in D.C. to Host Events Celebrating America’s 250th Anniversary

-WASHINGTON, D.C. — Hillsdale College’s Washington, D.C.
-Campus is hosting a variety of events this year celebrating the 250th anniversary of American independence.
+WASHINGTON, D.C. — Hillsdale in D.C. is hosting a variety of events this year celebrating the 250th anniversary of American independence.
 Events will focus on the Declaration of Independence, the American Revolution, American culture, and more.

-“At Hillsdale in D.C., we seek to equip citizens and statesmen to restore America’s founding principles and revive American self-government,” said Matthew Spalding, vice president for Washington operations.
+“At Hillsdale in D.C., we seek to equip citizens and statesmen to restore America’s founding principles and revive American self-government,” said Matthew Spalding, vice president for Washington operations and Dean of the Van Andel Graduate School of Government.
 “Through these events, we will look at what made America great and what it is that we are trying to restore.”

 The Making of the American Mind